eastgenomics/test_directory_checker/README.md

 The code will go through every test in the test directory and it will attempt to find tests missing from the genepanels file.

-The filtered table is filtered using the test methods that we have in our test directory parser config file.
+The filtered table is filtered to contain new clinical indications with a test method that we capture i.e. in the config file.

 Output: `new_cis.html`